The drag coefficient is a number that aerodynamicists use to model

 short, thick, low aspect ratio wings.
 Lifting line theory shows that

-the optimum (lowest) induced drag occurs for an elliptic distribution
+the optimum (lowest) induced drag occurs for an elliptical distribution

 of lift from tip to tip.
 The efficiency factor e is equal to 1.0

-for an elliptic distribution and is some value less than 1.0 for any
+for an elliptical distribution and is some value less than 1.0 for any

 other lift distribution.
 A typical value for e for a